frconor-ebook/meditations/_posts/2025-04-23-st-catherine-of-siena.md

 He held up two documents.
 One was the United Nations Declaration on Women.
 The other was the "Gospel of Life" from the Holy See.
 He said, "Here are two documents talking about the same thing but saying completely different things.
 The United Nations talks about women, women, women.
 The Catholic Church talks about mothers, mothers, mothers."

 Mothers tend to be forgotten in this world.
-That same professor has written articles saying, Who cares about mothers?
+That same professor has written articles saying, "Who cares about Third World mothers?"

 The maternal mortality rate in many third-world countries is one of the greatest scandals of modern medicine.
 But who cares?
 Nobody cares.
 The Catholic Church cares.